 What is a Digital Transformation of Contact Centers?

 If buzzwords around “digital transformation” hadn’t been flying around your organization prior to 2020, they likely are now.
+In the realm of digital transformation, contact centers have undergone significant changes and advancements.
 Although the expectations of customers seem to always be increasing, the urgency of organizations to accommodate customers how and where they wanted accelerated with the need to survive during the pandemic.

 Customers are expecting a personalized, timely experience that follows them across the channels they interact with your business.
 For example, they want the self-service inputs to follow them to the voice interactions with agents.
 To meet these needs, contact centers need to replace isolated communication channels with integrated omni-channel ecosystems that can give agents ands supervisors full insight of each customer’s journey.